esyede/rakit/packages/docs/data/views/home.md

         return View::make('posts.create');
     }

-    // Store post — use an allowlist (Model defaults to $guarded = [], so everything is mass-assignable) public function action_store()
+    // Store post — use an allowlist; Model::$guarded defaults to ['*'], so Post
+    // also needs a $fillable of its own before create() sets anything public function action_store()
     {
         $validation = Validator::make(Input::all(), [